-- What is meant by a right to defer settlement - That a right to defer must exist at the end of the reporting period - · That classification is unaffected by the likelihood that an entity will exercise its deferral right - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification
+- What is meant by a right to defer settlement - · That a right to defer must exist at the end of the reporting period - That classification is unaffected by the likelihood that an entity will exercise its deferral right - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification

 The amendments are effective for annual reporting periods beginning on or after January 1, 2024 and must be applied retrospectively.
-The Company is currently assessing the impact of the amendments.
+The Company assessed the above and there is no impact of the amendments.